peeu32/Team-14/README.md

 These comprehensive cleaning steps enhanced data quality, removed inconsistencies, and ensured that the dataset was accurate, structured, and suitable for analysis and predictive modeling.

+## Model Evaluation and Analysis:

+The following models were trained and evaluated:
+1. Linear Regression (Baseline model)
+2. Random Forest Regressor (Improved model)
+3. Optimized Random Forest (Tuned for best performance)
+4. XGBoost Regressor (Gradient boosting alternative)
+5. Stacking Model (Combining Random Forest and XGBoost)

+Performance was evaluated using:
+•	Mean Absolute Error (MAE)
+•	Mean Squared Error (MSE)
+•	R² Score

+Feature Importance Analysis
+•	Random Forest and XGBoost feature importances were compared.
+•	Important features included previous delays, time of day, and rolling averages.

+Residual Analysis
+•	Examined model errors and residual distributions.
+•	Identified high-error cases and potential biases in predictions.

+3. Findings and Insights
+Model Performance Comparison
+Model	MAE	MSE	R²
+Linear Regression	1.25	10.48	0.86
+Random Forest	0.38	8.55	0.88
+Optimized RF	0.37	7.97	0.89
+XGBoost	0.42	10.76	0.86
+Stacked Model	0.41	9.20	0.88

+•	The Optimized Random Forest performed the best, achieving the lowest MAE and highest R².
+•	XGBoost had competitive performance but slightly underperformed Random Forest.
+•	The stacking model showed improvements in some cases but added complexity.

 ## Results:
-- The best-performing model was [model name], with an R² score of [R² value].
+- The best-performing model was Optimized Random Forest, with an R² score of 0.89, MSE of 7.97 and MAE of 0.37.
 - Peak delay times were observed during morning (7-9 AM) and evening rush hours (5-7 PM).
-- The most affected stations were [Top 3 stations].
+- The most affected stations were Kennedy, Kipling and Finch station.
-- Delay reasons such as [most common delay reasons] had a significant impact.
+- The minimum gap had a significant impact.
 - Estimated cost of subway delays per occurrence: $[estimated cost].

 ## Output files: